Photo by Brittany Lesavoy Smith

 the studio

-Established in 2015, azure arts studio is located on a beautiful rural property just two miles from Canadarago Lake less than ten minutes from the famed Otsego Lake and Glimmerglass Opera in Cooperstown, NY.
+Established in 2015, azure arts studio is located on a beautiful rural property just two miles from Canadarago Lake, less than ten minutes from the famed Otsego Lake and Glimmerglass Opera in Cooperstown, NY.
 From the studio, you'll see gorgeous views with quaint farms set on the hillsides in the distance.
 The studio is surrounded by rolling fields, hedgerows with centuries-old maples, pines, and apple trees nestled around a picturesque pond.
-The newly expanded and renovated studio is fully equipped with handbuilding and wheel throwing studios, a glazing area, and kiln room.
-On display in the newly opened Gallery visitors will find the work of eight regional ceramic artists who work in diverse styles and firing methods.
-The bright, open space is designed to be welcoming, comfortable and inspiring.
+The newly expanded and renovated studio is a state-of-the-art, fully equipped studio with hand-building and wheel throwing studios, designated glazing space, and kiln room.
+On display in the newly opened Gallery, visitors will find the work of nine regional ceramic artists who work in diverse styles and firing methods.
+The bright, open space is designed to be welcoming, comfortable, and inspiring.

-Christina has been teaching and making pottery for over 25-years.
-As an artist she designs, crafts and hand paints each piece of pottery in the studio in Richfield Springs, New York just north of Cooperstown.
+Christina has been teaching and making pottery for over 25 years.
+As an artist, she designs, crafts, and hand-paints each piece of pottery in the studio in Richfield Springs, New York, just north of Cooperstown.
 In her early college years, Christina transitioned her studies from instrumental music to the visual arts and education.
-Clay became her medium of choice, studying ceramics at SUNY Potsdam, then continuing at the Center for Visual and Performing Arts at UMASS Dartmouth and other studios.
-Over the course of her career, Christina has taught informally and formally as an educator in Museums and community pottery studios, and as a professor of graduate and undergraduate courses at multiple Universities.
+Clay became her medium of choice as she studied ceramics at SUNY Potsdam and continued at the Center for Visual and Performing Arts at UMASS Dartmouth and other studios.
+Over the course of her career, Christina has taught informally and formally as an educator in museums and community pottery studios, as well as a professor of graduate and undergraduate courses at multiple universities.
+She is a lecturer at Johns Hopkins University and a former adjunct professor at The Cooperstown Graduate Program through State University of New York, College at Oneonta, and State University of New York, Cobleskill.
 As the studio has grown, so too have the class offerings.
-Christina welcomes hundreds of students from local, neighboring, and regional communities, as well as one-time or returning visitors to our region openly sharing her passion for ceramics and teaching others in the studio’s active, creative and inspiring space.
+Christina welcomes hundreds of students from local, neighboring, and regional communities and one-time or returning visitors to our region, openly sharing her passion for ceramics and teaching with others in the studio’s active, creative, and inspiring space.

 brian milliman, studio manager